National Research Foundation (South Africa)

-South Africa’s National Research Foundation (NRF) is the intermediary agency between the policies and strategies of the Government of South Africa and South Africa's research institutions.
+The National Research Foundation (NRF) is a South African Schedule 3A public entity established by the National Research Foundation Act, 1998 to support and advance research, human capacity development, national research facilities, and public engagement with science.

 History

 It was established on 1 April 1999 as an autonomous statutory body in accordance with the National Research Foundation Act.
 Dr Fulufhelo Nelwamondo has been appointed as Chief Executive Officer of the National Research Foundation of South Africa with effect from 1 April 2021.
 The NRF Board is chaired by Prof Mosa Moshabela.
+In 2020, South Africa's science budget cuts reduced the NRF's government allocation by about 10 percent.
+In 2017, planned cuts to an NRF programme that recognised and rewarded research excellence drew criticism from South African researchers.

 Functions

-The NRF has three main functions:
+The NRF's science engagement programme aims to transform the relationship between science and society through public awareness of, and engagement with, science.